Global Core Electronic Medicinal Product Information (ePI)

 • Focus: Digitizing the official label template (SmPC/PIL/Artwork).

-• Key Features: HTML5/XHTML narrative, embedded images, and document metadata.
+• Key Features: Structured narrative text, structured tables, embedded images, and document metadata.

-• Focus: Structured supply chain and search capabilities.
+• Focus: Structured product information for advanced search capabilities.

-• Key Features: Type 1 + structured ingredients, form, packaging, and authorization.
+• Key Features: Type 1 + structured ingredients, strength, organization, pharmaceutical dose form, packaging, and authorization.

 • Key Features: Type 2 + structured indications, contraindications, and warnings.